zWolfrost/strindex/README.md

 [![GitHub downloads](https://img.shields.io/github/downloads/zWolfrost/strindex/total?label=GitHub%20downloads)](https://github.com/zWolfrost/strindex/releases/latest)
 [![license](https://img.shields.io/github/license/zWolfrost/strindex)](LICENSE)

-A command line utility to extract and patch strings of various filetypes, with a focus on compatibility and translation.
+A command line utility to extract and patch strings of some filetypes, with a focus on compatibility and translation.

 This utility will allow you to replace strings in supported filetypes with other strings.
 It's useful to change the text of a program without having to recompile it, for example, to translate a program into another language.